 To make the most of the full range of benefits and services on offer to you, register with the Alumni Network.

-View the Winter edition of our Alumni magazine.
+View the lastest edition of our Alumni magazine.
 This bi-annual publication will keep you up-to-date with new developments at Lincoln and your fellow alumni.

 Vicki Phillips was named winner of the British Council Alumni Awards 2017 for her exceptional contribution to creating positive change and improving the lives of others.
 Vicki has dedicated her career to widening access to learning for children in some of the world's most deprived neighbourhoods.
 As Director of Education at the Bill and Melinda Gates Foundation, she ran the College Ready Programme for eight years.